Letter #7 - 2007

 The official Laws of Chess -Article 7: Illegal positions - Section 7.4 - show the following:

-"If during a game it is found that an illegal move has been made, or that pieces have been displaced from their squares, the position before the irregularity shall be re-instated.
-If the position immediately before the irregularity cannot be identified the game shall continue from the last identifiable position prior to the irregularity.
 The clocks shall be adjusted according to Article 6.13 and, in the case of an illegal move, Article 4.3 applies to the move replacing the illegal move.
-The game shall then continue."
+The game shall then continue.”

-it is right for either player to offer a draw.
-Should both players decide to play on, then the player with the King alone, can force a draw by the triple repetition rule or, if he makes a wrong move, may lose the game.
+On the King and Pawn ending question, it is right for either player to offer a draw.
+Should both players decide to play on, then the player with the King alone, can force a draw by the triple repetition rule or, if he makes a wrong move, may lose the game

 Thank you for visiting us,